Brook Byers: Other positions

-Byers is currently a board member of the University of California at San Francisco Medical Foundation, the New Schools Foundation, Stanford's Bio-X Advisory Council and the Stanford Eye Council.
+In 2010, Byers was a board member of the University of California at San Francisco Medical Foundation, the New Schools Foundation, Stanford's Bio-X Advisory Council and the Stanford Eye Council.
 He was co-chair of the five-year, $1.4 billion, UCSF Capital Campaign.
-In 2007, he was awarded the “UCSF Medal” as their honorary degree equivalent.
+In 2007, he was awarded the "UCSF Medal" as their honorary degree equivalent.
 In 2008, he was elected a Fellow of the American Academy of Arts and Sciences.
 In 2009, he received the Lifetime Achievement Award from the National Venture Capital Association.

 Byers was president and a director of the Western Association of Venture Capitalists and is a contributing author of the book Guide to Venture Capital.
 He is currently a board member of the University of California at San Francisco Medical Foundation, the California Healthcare Institute, the NewSchools Venture Fund, Stanford's Bio-X Advisory Council, the Stanford Eye Council and TechNet.
 He is co-chair of the UCSF Capital Campaign.

 He was formerly a director of the Entrepreneurs Foundation, the California Healthcare Institute, the Asian Art Museum of San Francisco, the Stanford University Graduate School of Business Advisory Council, UCSF's That Man May See Vision Research Foundation (chairman), and the Georgia Tech Advisory Board, and was a founder of TechNet.

 Byers is also a member of the Environmental Defense Fund.

+Personal life

+Byers is the brother of Stanford University Professor Tom Byers.